Hey gents! I’m Barron, Founding Editor here at Effortless Gent.

 So Effortless Gent started as a humble blog back in November 2009.
 In fact, you can still find the very first published post if you dig deep enough in the internet archives.

-Today, I like to think of Effortless Gent as a resource site for guys to level up their style.
+Today, I like to think of Effortless Gent as a resource site for guys, mainly 40 and older, to level up their style.

 You may not know the first thing about what to buy, how to dress well, or even where to start… but if you stick with us here at EG, we can guide you through it step by step, and you’ll start to get the hang of this whole “personal style” thing in no time.